starizard/ye/README.md

 # Ye

-A TCP load balancer in Haskell
+A simple TCP load balancer in Haskell

 ## Usage